openEDI/documentation/ARPA-E_PERFORM.md

 The ARPA-E PERFORM is made available as a series of .h5 files and can be found at:
 `s3://arpa-e-perform/

-[//]: # (We need to provide examples of how the site-level, zone-level, and system-level directories are layed out)

 ## Data Format

 The data is provided in high density data file (.h5).

-[//]: # (We need to provide examples of how the .h5 files are formatted
-[//]: # (At minimum: what are the dataset names and shapes)

 ## Python Examples